pre-vert/Borrowable-limit-order-book/SPEC.md

 4. Users whose assets are borrowed cannot use the same assets as collateral to borrow
 5. Taking a collateral order has the effect of closing the maker's borrowing positions
 6. Orders cannot be taken at a loss.
 A price oracle is pulled before any taking to check the condition

+## Minimal deposit size and a minimal non-borrowable assets for orders

+We want arbitragers to have minimal incentives to take an order when the limit price is crossed.
+This is not the case if 100\% of the order's assets are borrowed.
+A minimal part of the assets must be non-borrowable, and as a consequence, a minmal deposit size is necessary.

+Example: in the ETH USDC market, a buy order must have at least 100 USDC available for a taker.
+If the minimal deposit is 100 USDC, the borrowable part of the order is y - 100 with y >= 100 USDC the deposited assests.

+## :cookie: Excess collateral

+Users can be lenders in one side of the book and borrowers in the other side as long as their excess collateral is positive.

+**Excess collateral** for a user and an asset $X$ is the sum of:

+- her assets $X$ deposited in active orders
+- minus assets which collateralize her borrowing positions in $Y$
+- minus assets that other users borrow from her orders

+Excess collateral must be positive for all users at any time.
+It can be used to:

+- borrow more assets $Y$
+- let other users borrow more assets $X$ from the user

+as long as it remains positive.

+Removal is limited to excess collateral.
+To be fully removed, an order must satisfy:

+- all positions borrowing from the order being repaid
+- all positions collateralized by the order being repaid

+Taking an order triggers the following actions:

+- all positions borrowing from the order are liquidated (even if taking is partial)
+- enough positions collateralized by the order are liquidated, so that excess collateral cannot become negative

+Deposit more assets $X$ in the order book or repaying a position, or other borrowers repaying a position borrowing from the user's order increases excess collateral:

+- more assets can be borrowed from order
+- owner of order can borrow more assets